pandas-dev/pandas/doc/source/api.rst

 ..
-    The following is needed to ensure the generated pages are created with the correct template (otherwise they would be created in the Series class page)
+    The following is needed to ensure the generated pages are created with the correct template (otherwise they would be created in the Series/Index class page)

 ..
     .. autosummary::